 You also want to ensure Snap is enabled for the most accurate placement of the selections by clicking View > Snap.
 Snap is enabled when there is a checkmark next to it.

-Head to the Layers panel and make sure the image layer is selected.
+Head to the Layers Panel and make sure the image layer is selected.
 Then, click the Rectangular Marquee Tool (M) and create rectangular selections in each corner within the guides.
 The selection should snap to the edges of the guides.

+Finally, stroke the selections by heading to Edit > Stroke.
 In the Stroke Settings window, set the stroke Width to 1px and the Fill Color to black.
 Click the color swatch and select black to change the fill color.

 Delete or move the guides by clicking and dragging them, and you’ll see the crop mark has appeared in the corner.

+Repeat this process for the other three corners, and then head to View > Guides > Clear Guides to turn off the guides.
 Your image will have four crop marks around the corners of the image.
 You can export the project as it is with the crop marks intact.

-Next, make sure it is scaled correctly by checking Scale To Fit Media.
+First, head to File > Print.
+The Photoshop Print Settings Window will open.
+Make sure it is scaled correctly by checking Scale To Fit Media.

 Scroll to the bottom until you see the Functions area.
 Click Bleed.